 * While students may enroll in up to 6 credits of independent study in cognitive science, only 3 of these credits may count toward the elective component of the major.

 As part of the General Education Requirements for an undergraduate degree in the College of Arts & Sciences, students in SAGES must take a SAGES departmental seminar in some department and a SAGES capstone seminar in some department.
-COGS 302 is the Cognitive Science SAGES Departmental Seminar.
+But the COGS major does not require a student to have a SAGES Departmental Seminar or SAGES Capstone in COGS.
+Various courses taught in COGS can be counted as a SAGES departmental seminar, including 307 and 316.
 COGS 397 is the Cognitive Science Capstone course.
 Credits earned in these courses count toward the General Education Requirement but do not additionally count toward the the requirements of the major, except potentially in rare cases where a student is permitted to inscribe for more than one departmental seminar in the University or more than one capstone seminar in the University.
 Such students should consult with the chair of the department and the director of SAGES to consider how the additional departmental seminar or capstone seminar would count toward requirements.
 See our website page on “courses” for further explanations of the Cognitive Science Departmental Seminar and the Cognitive Science Capstone course.
 Further information on General Education Requirements is available from the Office of Undergraduate Studies.

-As Dean Julie Amon in the Office of Undergraduate Studies will confirm for you, you are not required to take COGS 302 in order to fulfill your major requirements, but you are certainly welcome to take the class to fulfill your Department Seminar requirement under the SAGES General Education Requirements.
+As the Office of Undergraduate Studies will confirm, a student is not required to either a departmental seminar or a capstone in cognitive science in order to fulfill the requirements for a major in cognitive science.
 This clarification may be useful to those of you who are double majors, and have satisfied the SAGES Departmental Seminar in another major.
 Questions should be addressed to the chair of the department.

 If you need approval for an elective, or for a course to count as satisfying one of the five foundation requirements, especially the quantitative reasoning requirement

-Obtain your Cogsci advisor’s approval, download the Fillable Academic Advisement Report (the non-fillable version is available from the office of undergraduate studies here), complete it in Adobe Acrobat by typing in the text boxes and clicking the radio buttons and putting your digital signature in the right spot, and send it to your advisor as an attachment to email.
+Obtain your Cogsci advisor’s approval, download the Advisement Report Correction Form, complete it in Adobe Acrobat by typing in the text boxes and clicking the radio buttons and putting your digital signature in the right spot, and send it to your advisor as an attachment to email.
 Your advisor will add his or her digital signature and return it to you electronically for submission to the office of undergraduate studies.
 If you don’t know how to make a digital signature, just type in your name.